BrendanTeoTE/OPERA-MS/README.md

 | CAMI2 multi-strain mock community (low complexity)  | 3.9  | 2    | 1.4  | 5.5|
 | Human gut microbiome (medium complexity) | 24.4  | 1.6  | 2.7  | 10.2|
 | CAMI2 environmental mock community (high complexity)  | 9.9  | 4.8  | 4.5    | 12.8|

+**Important note: Peak RAM usage became mostly dependant of the databasize used by OPERA-MS. Custom databases, including updated GTDB will very likely lead to very high RAM usage.**

 OPERA-MS is designed to work with deep short-read sequencing, but can work with lower coverage in terms of long-read sequencing.
 In practice, short-read coverage >15x is recommended, while OPERA-MS can use long-read coverage as low as 9x to boost assembly contiguity.
 Based on this, we recommend at least 9Gbp of short-read data and 3Gbp of long-read data to allow for assembly of bacterial genomes at 1% relative abundance in the metagenome.